S Korea prepares test of 1st domestically made space rocket

 Officials say such an ability would be crucial for the country’s space ambitions, which include plans for sending more advanced communications satellites and acquiring its own military intelligence satellites.
 The country is also hoping to send a probe to the moon by 2030.

 Nuri is the country’s first space launch vehicle built entirely with domestic technology.
-The three-stage rocket is powered by five 75-ton class rocket engines placed in its first and second stages and designed to put a 1.5-ton payload into orbit 600 to 800 kilometers (372 to 497 miles) above Earth.
+The three-stage rocket is powered by five 75-ton class rocket engines placed in its first and second stages.

 Scientists and engineers at the Korea Aerospace Institute plan to test Nuri further, including conducting another launch with a dummy device in May 2022, before trying with a real satellite.